autumn-pan/polaris-mk2-journal/JOURNAL.md

+# Day 0, May 21
+When the rocket lands, it may still have a lot of kinetic energy, which is why we need landing legs with shock absorbers.
+Today we discussed what shock absorbers to purchase and settled on ones from McMaster.

+I read through kalmanfiltertutorial among other sites to gain a rough understand of a kalman filter, which will be used later on to sort out sensor noise.
+I was walked through the alpha-beta-gamma filter and learned about multivariate gaussians.
+It was quite challenging to understand, but a kalman filter is essentially a recursive algorithm that takes the weighted average of different equations and sensor readings to determine to the best of its ability, the state of your rocket.
+Time spent: 4hr
 # Day 1 May 22
 Before I work on Polaris Mk.
 2, the flight computer on the actual rocket, I want to create the groundwork for this project by first writing a simpler flight computer so that I can better plan for this one.
 I initialized a PlatformIO project and imported the necessary libraries.
 I started out by removing unnecessary code from main.cpp.
 Then, I imported the BMP390 Barometer and BMI088 IMU.
 These two sensors will be used to find the position, velocity, and orientation of the rocket, which is important for nearly every maneuver.
 Of course, sensors aren't perfect so I'll have to implement something called a Kalman filter later on.
 I finished a very primitive version of a sensor handler class.
 Total time spent: 1hr
 # Day 2 May 24